kietly/cs109a/twitter-nlp.md

 ```

-### Sentiment Analysis
+#### Sentiment Analysis Features

 Again, for Sentiment Analysis, we used the textblob sentiment and polarity module to tag the text as having a positive, negative or neutral sentiment.
+At the user level, we also computed the ratio of positive, negative and neutral sentiment fields and applied these to the tweets.

 ```python
 #get sentiment